nikolalsvk/blog/content/blog/add-newsletter-subscription-form-to-react-website/index.md

 }
 ```

-Cool, we added the logic that makes a POST request to a `FORM_URL` with the form data, and we account for any errors that happen along the way.
-One thing we are missing here to be a full solution is a proper value for the `FORM_URL`.
+Cool, we added the logic that makes a POST request to a `SUBSCRIBE_URL` with the form data, and we account for any errors that happen along the way.
+One thing we are missing here to be a full solution is a proper value for the `SUBSCRIBE_URL`.
 You can create your own by [creating a form on ConvertKit](https://help.convertkit.com/en/articles/3860348-how-to-create-your-first-form-in-convertkit?lmref=EVgZiQ).

 Once you have the form created, copy the form ID from [ConvertKit](https://convertkit.com?lmref=EVgZiQ)'s form editor URL.
 For example, the URL where you edit your form can be something like this `https://app.convertkit.com/forms/designers/123456/edit`.
 The `123456` is your form ID.
-Then, you can tape together the `FORM_URL` to be `https://api.convertkit.com/v3/forms/123456/subscribe`.
+Then, you can tape together the `SUBSCRIBE_URL` to be `https://api.convertkit.com/v3/forms/123456/subscribe`.

 > ConvertKit changed their API so now instead of `https://app.convertkit.com/forms/123456/subscriptions` use `https://api.convertkit.com/v3/forms/123456/subscribe`.